TheCandidStartup/TheCandidStartup.github.io/_drafts/publishing-infinisheet-storybook.md

 * Want to show where the InfiniSheet storybook sits within the overall site information architecture
 * You can add [pure documentation pages](https://storybook.js.org/docs/writing-docs/mdx) to Storybook
 * Simplest thing is to add handwritten documentation landing pages for each package with links back into the main site.
+* Documentation pages are written in MDX, which is a mashup of Markdown and JSX.
+You can include Storybook Doc Blocks as well as any React component.
+* Each page should include a `Meta` Doc block which controls how the page is integrated into the navigation hierarchy.
+* For standalone pages like these, you use the `title` property to specify a path in the hierarchy.
+* The `Story` and `Canvas` blocks allow you to include stories embedded in the page.
+I used this to showcase examples of `react-virtual-scroll` components.

+{% include candid-image.html src="/assets/images/infinisheet/react-virtual-scroll-storybook-landing.png" alt="react-virtual-scroll Landing Page" %}

 # Favicon